From hay to lush spring grass

 2. Stabilization of the intestinal flora

-3. Reducing toxin release
+3. Reduction of toxin release

-4. Support with detoxification
+4. Support during detoxification

 Frequently asked questions about the use of zeolite to support our horses during grazing:

-Jump to article >>>
+Jump to the article >>>

 2. When should I start feeding zeolite?